-You’re supporting your partner through her pregnancy—and the adventure of parenting is about to begin.
+You’re supporting your partner through their pregnancy—and the adventure of parenting is about to begin.
 (Congrats!)

 If mama plans to breastfeed, then naturally she will need to take the lead.
 There are a lot of reasons you’ll want to support her.
-The American Academy of Pediatrics and the World Health Organization both recommend exclusive breastfeeding through 6 months and thereafter combined with food, for as long as mom and baby choose to continue.
-That’s because breastfeeding helps reduce your baby’s risk of infection and other challenges like allergies, SIDS, ear infections, and more.
+Breastfeeding helps reduce your baby’s risk of infection and other challenges like allergies, SIDS, ear infections, and more.
 But where does that leave you, Dad?

 There’s actually a lot you can do to support a nursing mother and baby.
 In fact, research shows that a father’s support is one of the strongest predictors of exclusive breastfeeding duration.
 Your encouragement can actually help your partner succeed in breastfeeding and stick with it longer.